Andreas Kinneging

 Andreas Antonius Maria Kinneging (born 26 February 1962 in Eindhoven) is Professor of Legal Philosophy at the University of Leiden, and a conservative philosopher in the Netherlands.

 Background

 Kinneging was raised in a Catholic family in the Dutch province of Zeeland.
 He studied political science at the Catholic University of Nijmegen (currently named Radboud University Nijmegen), graduating with the highest honours.

 Classical-liberal period

 Upon graduation he accepted a position with the Prof.mr.
 B.M.
 Teldersstichting, a think-tank affiliated with the liberal party VVD.
-In his years with the Teldersstichting, Kinneging developed into a prolific and influential author on the philosophy of classic liberalism.
+During his tenure there, Kinneging developed into a prolific author on the philosophy of classic liberalism and gained influence in the field.

 In the early 1990s, Kinneging became increasingly dissatisfied with classical liberalism.
 He believed that the VVD was intellectually becoming increasingly pedestrian.
 He also strongly disagreed with the drift toward social-liberalism within the party.
 Kinneging finally cancelled his membership of the VVD party in 1999.